2 Minute Disciple | Daily Faith Journey for Spiritual Growth

 Slow down.
 Meet Jesus.
-Let His Word shape your day.
+Let His Teaching shape your day.

 About the show

 Slow down.
 Meet Jesus.
-Let His Word shape your day.
+Let His Teaching shape your day.

 Each episode follows a simple rhythm inspired by Lectio Divina: